School & Sports Physicals

 Find a UnityPoint Clinic provider

-Visit our website to learn more about our providers welcoming new patients.
+Learn more about how we are providing safe care during the pandemic.
 Or, see the map below to find a UnityPoint Clinic location near you – call us and our staff will be happy to help.

 Sports Physicals at Urgent Care

 Sports physicals are also available at our Urgent Care locations.
 Patients can check-in online or walk-in.
 The cost is $39.00 and they are not covered by insurance.